Diarrhea kills more children per year than AIDS, malaria, and measles combined. With 760,000 people dying per year, a simple solution could save 93%.

 If you’re wondering why people go to the trouble of installing and maintaining a sawdust composting toilet, there’s a whole bunch of different answers you could get.
 Some people want to live off-the-grid and make as little impact as possible to their environment.
 Others want to simply save water and if you have a septic system, they will need to be pumped eventually, and especially if not maintained.
 Some people don’t have the option of having water plumbed to their house from the mains, or rely on rainwater tanks for their drinking water, so reducing the amount of water you waste is essential.

 Notice: We are experiencing high demand for Stoves and Water Systems at the moment.
-Some backordered items are 3-4 days delayed.
+Some items are delayed 3-4 days.
 Dismiss